niharikamahajan02/niharikamahajan02/README.md

 - 🔭 I’m currently working on **MERN stack**

-- 👯 I’m looking to for full time opportunities **as a frontend/Fullstack Dev , SDE**
+- 👯 I’m looking for full time opportunities **as a Frontend/Fullstack Dev , SDE**

 - 🤓 I'm interested in **Web Development and Problem Solving**